junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 is said to heal ulcers.
 Chop the spongy leaves into small pieces, soak them in water overnight, and then drink one glass of the slimy, bitter water every 2 hours.
 CAUTION:
 1. Some antacids, such as sodium bicarbonate (baking soda) and Alka-Seltzer may quickly calm acid indigestion, but soon cause more acid.
 They should be used only for occasional indigestion, never for ulcers.
 This is also true for antacids with calcium.
 2. Some medicines, such as aspirin and ibuprofen, make ulcers worse.
-Persons with signs of heartburn or acid indigestion should avoid them—use acetaminophen instead of aspirin.
+Persons with signs of heartburn or acid indigestion should avoid them, use acetaminophen instead of aspirin.
 Cortico-steroids also make ulcers worse (see p.
 51).
 It is important to treat an ulcer early.
 Otherwise it may lead to dangerous bleeding or peritonitis.
 Ulcers sometimes get better if the person is careful with what he eats and drinks.
 Anger, tension, and nervousness increase acid in the stomach.
 Learning to relax and keep calm will help.
 Treatment with antibiotics is necessary to prevent the ulcer from returning.
 Avoid having minor stomach problems get worse by not eating too much, by not drinking much alcohol or coffee, and by not smoking or using tobacco.